 WHAT IS YEAST?

-Yeasts are eucaryotic single celled fungi which reproduce by budding or fission.
-In brewing, Saccharomyces cerevisiae is the Genus and Species that is of the most significance.
-Ale and lager yeasts are currently both classified as Saccharomyces cerevisiae but historically have been considered separate species with lager yeasts in the Saccharomyces uvarum (carlsbergensis) classification.
+Yeasts are eukaryotic single celled fungi which reproduce by budding or fission.
+In brewing, Saccharomyces cerevisiae is the Genus and Species that is of the most significance, though many other species are crucial in shaping the characteristics of beer styles and other fermented beverages.
+Ale and lager yeasts were originally both classified as Saccharomyces cerevisiae but lager yeasts are now known to be a separate species, Saccharomyces pastorianus.
+It is currently understood to be a hybrid of S. cerevisiae and Saccharomyces eubayanus, a species that was originally isolated from South America.
 Yeasts are very small, typically 5 to 10 microns (1 micron = 10-4 centimeters) which is around 5 times the size of most bacteria.

 Yeasts play an important role in human history.
 Without yeast, important staples like bread, beer and wine would not exist.
 As important as yeasts are in our common history, it was not until relatively recently (1841) that yeasts were recognized as the cause of fermentation.
 Since that time, yeast strains have been isolated and recognized for unique characteristics that help create specific styles of beer and add specific characteristics to wine, distilled spirits, and bread.
 There are literally hundreds (if not thousands) of strains of yeast used for fermentation to create alcoholic beverages in almost every society on earth.